 “Some people will say it was out of the blue, and that’s probably most people,” said Dr. Sharonne Hayes, director of the Women's Heart Clinic at the Mayo Clinic.
 “A substantial minority of patients will have some symptoms that, had they paid attention to them or sought an outpatient evaluation, they might have had a different outcome.”

 Potential heart attack symptoms can be subtle.
 Here are five signs you should never ignore:

 1. Chest pain

-Even though women may experience some different heart attack symptoms than men, chest pain is still the No. 1 warning sign for both sexes.
+Even though women may experience some different heart attack symptoms than men, chest pain is still the number one warning sign for both sexes.